Caspar Wistar (physician)

 Caspar Wistar (September 13, 1761 – January 22, 1818) was an American physician and anatomist.
 He is sometimes referred to as Caspar Wistar the Younger, to distinguish him from his grandfather of the same name.
+The plant genus Wisteria is named for him.

 Biography

 He was born at Philadelphia, Pennsylvania, the son of Richard Wistar (1727–1781) and Sarah Wyatt (1733–1771).
 He was the grandson of Caspar Wistar (1696–1752), a German immigrant, Quaker and glassmaker.

 Education

 He was educated at the Friends' school in his native city, where he received a thorough classical training.
 His interest in medicine began while he was aiding in the care of the wounded after the battle of Germantown, and he made his first studies under the direction of Dr. John Redman.
 He studied medicine, first at the University of Pennsylvania (receiving his Bachelor of Medicine degree in 1782), and then at the University of Edinburgh (receiving his Doctor of Medicine degree in 1786).
 While in Scotland he was, for two successive years, president of the Royal Medical Society of Edinburgh, and also president of a society for the further investigation of natural history.